We are open and here to help.

 2. Talk to our reception staff.
 You may speak with one of our delightful office ladies either face-to-face in the office or over the phone (or even via email if this feels most comfortable for you).
 They will be happy to assist in transferring you to another psychologist within our practice, or make some suggestions of other psychology practices who may be able to assist you.

 3. Talk to your Doctor.
 Your Doctor is there to support you in all aspects of the therapy process and will be able to help facilitate your transition to an alternative psychologist.

-Do you offer formal assessments and provide reports?
+Do you offer formal reports and assessments?